The Science of Health

 GIVE MODERATE WEIGHT TO OBSERVATIONAL STUDIES OF PEOPLE

 Observational studies of people, in which researchers follow large groups, often for decades, command a moderate amount of weight.
 Examples include the Women’s Health Initiative, the Nurses’ Health Study, and the Health Professionals.
-Follow-up Study (all cited in this report).
+Follow-up Study.
 Using questionnaires and other methods, scientists collect data at regular intervals as thousands of participants simply live their lives.
 Most risk factors cannot be tested directly in people, but by comparing those who stay healthy with those who fall ill, scientists try to identify factors that could account for the difference.
 This category includes the types of epidemiological studies called cohort, longitudinal, prospective, and case-control studies.

 GIVE THE MOST WEIGHT TO EXPERIMENTAL STUDIES IN PEOPLE